SketchUp is a powerful 3D application that manages to be both approachable for hobbyists and useful for professionals.

 In some cases (mostly rendering and animation) high-end processors have an undeniable value.

 For SketchUp, it’ll depend on what you’re doing.
 If you’re a hobbyist or a woodworker making simple designs, it won’t matter.

-If you’re working on complex CAD or Archiviz projects, but you don’t do much rendering or visualizing with CPU-based rendering engines, it won’t give you the strongest ROI.
+If you’re working on complex CAD or ArchViz projects, but you don’t do much rendering or visualizing with CPU-based rendering engines, it won’t give you the strongest ROI.

 In most professional pipelines, SketchUp is typically a tool of convenience, not the primary focus.

-SketchUp is a CPU-biased modeling package that benefits from strong single core performance, but it isn’t the sort of program that’s built to take advantage of something like AMD’s Threadripper series which come with extremely high core counts on the high-end (But also severely reduced clock speeds).
+SketchUp is a CPU-biased modeling package that benefits from strong single-core performance, but it isn’t the sort of program that’s built to take advantage of something like AMD’s Threadripper series which comes with extremely high core counts on the high-end (But also severely reduced clock speeds).

 Depending on your use case, you’ll either be fine with a modest GPU for the sake of viewport performance, or you’ll need a rendering workhorse.

 As we explored above, Trimble hasn’t published much information about SketchUp’s day-to-day GPU demands, but we do know that most of the 3rd party rendering engines can take full advantage of the hardware you have.

 Should you wait, hoping an announcement will drive down prices?
 It’s hard to say.
 For now, we’re going to assume that the price trends we’ve seen thus far will continue.

 You might want to check this guide that takes a look at when is the best time to buy a PCs or PC-Parts, though.